i-sukhanov/tree-checkbox/README.md

 # Tree-checkbox component

-A simple component that represent nested data in a checkbox-tree.
+A simple component that represents nested data in a checkbox-tree.

 ## Project setup